HynekPetrak/log4shell-finder/README.md

 Searches file system for vulnerable log4j version.

 positional arguments:
-  folders      List of folders or files to scan
+  folders               List of folders or files to scan.
+Use "-" to read list of files from stdin.

 optional arguments:
-  -h, --help   show this help message and exit
+  -h, --help            show this help message and exit --exclude-dirs DIR [DIR ...]
+                        Don't search directories containing these strings (multiple supported) --same-fs             Don't scan mounted volumens.
+  --json-out [FILENAME]
+                        Save results to json file.
-  -d, --debug  Increase verbosity, mainly for debugging purposes
+  -d, --debug           Increase verbosity, mainly for debugging purposes.
 ```

 Does not require any extra python libraries.